oralordos/Digitalocean-Golang-and-Aerospike/README.md

 ## Setup Ubuntu user account
 1. Create a server.
-    * Make sure to set the server to ubuntu 15.10.
+    * Make sure to set the server to ubuntu 16.04.
     * 32-bit is recommended unless you have more than 4gb of RAM, except for if you use Aerospike, which requires 64-bit for both main database and API.
     * Make sure you turn on private networking so you can connect to your database without using up bandwidth.
     * Make sure you have put in an ssh key here to avoid unsecure password logins.
+    * It is a good idea to turn on IPv6 so your server will support it.
 1. Connect to server's root account.
     * Use ssh on unix machines.
         * `ssh root@<ip_address>`
     * Make sure you have setup ssh keys with your computer.
-    * Windows user should use putty.
+    * Windows users should use putty.
 1. Create a user with sudo access.
     * `adduser <username>`
     * Make sure to put in a good password!